This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 13. Rincón del Hornillo Águilas

 Hidden away behind El Hornillo Beach in Aguílas you’ll find a mosaic masterpiece called The Rincon del Hornillo.
 Juan Martinez Casuco is the man behind this little Gaudí-esque corner and one other area close by called Ermita.
 He spent his life working on the local railways and started on this 12-year project once he retired.

 To the left of the staircase, there is a little bar which to this day is owned and operated by his son.
 If you find yourself in the area, Rincon del Hornillo is definitely worth a stop.
 The world needs more creative souls like Juan to create colorful and whimsical places like this.

 You might also like: 20 travel bloggers reveal their all-time favorite travel experiences!

 14. Castillo de San Juan de las Aguilas

 Águilas, located close to the border of Andalucía, is the southernmost town in the region.
 While its shore is dotted with bays, harbors, rocky headlands and fine sand beaches, the most impressive attraction is an 18th-century military fortress called Castillo de San Juan de las Águilas.
 From its high towers, it was possible to spot enemies, mainly Berbers and pirates.

 Restored in 2007 and open to the public since 2009, the fortress offers great panoramic views of Águilas and makes for a great outing for the whole family.
+The entrance fee is only 2 euros for adults and totally free for children and students.
 A good place to start the walk up to the castle is at the tourist office at the base of the headland.
-The entrance fee is only 2 euros and totally free for children and students.